 Apple or Pear?
 What Body Shape Means for Your Health.

-With an increase in prevalence of obesity, you can look around and not everyone carries their excess weight in the same place.
+With an increase in prevalence of obesity, you can look around and observe that not everyone carries their excess weight in the same place.
 Most pre-menopausal women carry their excess fat in their hips and thighs.
 Men and post menopausal women carry their excess body in the mid section.
 We all know that excess body fat increases your risk of chronic diseases such as heart disease, diabetes and even cancer.
 However, the extent of your risk is a tape measurer away!

 Not all body fat behaves the same way.
 The best behaved body fat is the fat in your hips and thighs.
 So, if your body shape is more pear shaped, your body fat is less toxic.